Probate Q&A Series

 • Confirm the decedent’s domicile and open probate in North Carolina under N.C.G.S. § 28A-2-1.

-• Obtain certified copies of the will, Letters Testamentary, and inventory from the clerk of superior court (N.C.G.S. § 7A-308).
+• Obtain certified copies of the will, Letters Testamentary, and inventory, if filed, from the clerk of superior court (N.C.G.S. § 7A-308).

-• Record ancillary Letters with the register of deeds in the county where the property sits.
+• Record the documents required by the other state in the county where the property sits, if applicable.

 • Perform a chain of title search in the out-of-state land records.